Speech The Conduct of Monetary Policy

 See E. Connolly and M. Kohler (2004), ‘News and Interest Rate

-Guttmann (eds), The Future of Inflation Targeting, Reserve
+S. Guttmann (eds), The Future of Inflation Targeting, Reserve Bank

-work that studies how financial market prices respond to policy
+that studies how financial market prices respond to policy announcements

-announcements and other forms of communication.
-Responses to RBA
+and other forms of communication.
+Responses to RBA communications are little